visvar/mila/ideas.md

 - improvisation scale degree
   - allow showing summed duration instead of count
 - sub-division
-  - combine histogram bars within the tolerance zone
   - automatically choose a binning divisible by 3 when triplets, same for 5
-      - or just allow multiples of 60?
-  - number of recent bars for all
+  - number of recent bars shown and considered for all
-  - forgetting for all
 - speed up
   - colors for drum, string, etc
-  - allow to reset current take
+  - allow to retry current take
-- tempo change
-  - drum mode where only hi-hat notes are used, as they are more regular

 ## Ideas for new apps

+- pitch bend
+  - add version with indicator for allowed notes? only bend to notes within scale while improvising (e.g., from chord progression)
 - Staccato and legato app
   - task: practice different note durations (but IOIs should be the same)
-  - visualization: similar to duration pies, 1D piano roll, ...
+  - 1D piano roll

 ## musicvis-lib